 Day 1, June 11.
-(6.30 pm) HRTC bus From Delhi ISBT Kashmere Gate to Rampur Bushahr via Narkanda
+(6.30 pm) HRTC bus from ISBT Kashmere Gate, Delhi to Rampur Bushahr via Narkanda

 Day 2, June 12.
 (9.30am) Arrived at Rampur; via Jeori to Sarahan Bushahr; Night stay at Sarahan